AkshayPatil9470/Tableau_Project/README.md

 * Illuminate the path for fellow explorers with clear documentation and usage instructions.
 * Maintain consistency in project structure and organization to ensure seamless navigation.

-mbark on your voyage of discovery, where every visualization is a beacon of insight and every dashboard a window into the world of data-driven decision-making.
+Embark on your voyage of discovery, where every visualization is a beacon of insight and every dashboard a window into the world of data-driven decision-making.